NDI, What is it?

 Head to NDI.tv and download the NDI Tools package for either Windows or Mac.

-In this package you will certainly have a program called NDI Scan Converter also in that package is a Windows program called NDI Studio Monitor and for Mac a program called NDI Video monitor.
+In this package you will certainly have a program called NDI Scan Converter (now called Screen Capture and Screen Capture HX) also in that package is a Windows program called NDI Studio Monitor and for Mac a program called NDI Video monitor.
 Install both depending on which operating system you are on.

 To check this is working simply open up Studio/Video Monitor and got to File and find your computer name.
-The Scan Converter will show as a source, once you click it you can see that program or your desktop in real time.
+The Screen Capture will show as a source, once you click it you can see that program or your desktop in real time.

-To take it a step further, try installing Studio/Video monitor on another computer and view Scan Converter from there.
+To take it a step further, try installing Studio/Video monitor on another computer and view Screen Capture from there.

 It doesn’t just stop at one source or destination either.
 Newtek say that on a standard 1Gb network you can comfortably run around 10 NDI connections.
 You can even push it to around 14 if you’re not pushing different video down each one.
 With a 10Gb network that goes up ten fold.